 Some of the codecs share common code.
 Hence, if your compressed bitstreams only use DEFLATE, the amount of ROM required is easily read off from the table.
 If you are using more than one codec in your application, the amount of ROM is less than the sum of all used codecs.

 Adding a table-driven CRC32 integrity check adds about 1.1 KB of code to the total emCompress ROM requirement.
 The following table lists the ROM requirements per codec.

 The amount of RAM that emCompress uses is under complete control as it is specified at compression time.
-Typically, 2KB of temporary RAM for decompression already yield good compression ratios, but even without temporary RAM, good compression ratios can be achieved in many cases.
-No static RAM is required, stack usage is well below 512 bytes.
+Typically, 2KB of temporary RAM for decompression is already enough for good compression ratios, but even without temporary RAM, good compression ratios can be achieved in many cases.
+No static RAM is required and stack usage remains well below 512 bytes.